2021 Theme: Communication in History

-The southwest Michigan District #6 includes Allegan, Barry, Berrien, Branch, Calhoun, Cass, Hillsdale, Jackson, Kalamazoo, St. Joseph and Van Buren counties.
+The Southwest Michigan District #6 includes Allegan, Barry, Berrien, Branch, Calhoun, Cass, Hillsdale, Jackson, Kalamazoo, St. Joseph and Van Buren counties.
 Qualifying entries at the district level may compete at the state finals in late April.
 Qualifiers at that level are eligible to enter the National History Day contest in early June at the University of Maryland.

-You are Invited!
+You are invited!

 We invite you to consider having your students participate in the National History Day contest.
 NHD is a highly regarded academic program for elementary and secondary school students.

 The contest began in Cleveland, Ohio, in 1974, and has grown to include more than a half million students nationwide.
 In Michigan, students in grades 4-12 can participate.
-The contest is organized into three levels of competition: district, state, and national.
+The contest is organized into three levels of competition: district, state and national.
 The first stage of the competition is at the district level.
 Michigan is comprised of 11 districts.
 Kalamazoo County and 10 other counties in southwest Michigan constitute District 6.
 Since 2001, Tom Dietz from the Kalamazoo Valley Museum coordinated the District 6 competition.
-Beginning in 2015, the Department of History at Western Michigan University sponsored the contest with the competition taking place in the Bernhard Center.
-Mr Joshua Koenig and Dr. Wilson Warren are the co-coordinators.
-Successful entries can be entered in the state contest, which will take place in late April at a site still to be determined.
+Beginning in 2015, the Department of History at WMU sponsored the contest with the competition taking place in the Bernhard Center.
+Dr. Wilson Warren is the coordinator of the event.
+Successful entries can be entered in the state contest, which will take place in late April.
 Top entries at the state contest are then eligible to compete at the national contest at the University of Maryland in College Park in June.

 For the contest, students choose historical topics related to the annual theme.
 After selecting a topic, students conduct extensive primary and secondary source research through libraries, archives, museums, oral history interviews and historic sites.
 Many of these materials are available online.

 The NHD’s website includes extensive research links.
 After analyzing and interpreting their sources and drawing conclusions about their topics’ significance, students present their work in one of five categories: papers, websites, exhibits (posters), performances (generally short skits) and documentaries (generally PowerPoint presentations).
 These productions are judged at each level of the competition by panels of professional historians and educators.
-For more detailed information about the competition, please see the National History Day website and the Michigan History Day website.
+For more detailed information about the competition, see the National History Day website and the Michigan History Day website.